Latest Obol (OBOL) News Update

 1. Pluto Multi-Client Launch (2026)

-Overview: The Obol team is conducting research into evolving the OBOL token's utility and tokenomics throughout 2026.
-This includes exploring buyback mechanisms and liquidity supply approaches, similar to models proposed by other major protocols like Lido.
-The aim is to better align the token with the protocol's growth as it targets capturing 10% of staked ETH supply (Obol).
+Overview: The Obol team is conducting research throughout 2026 to evolve the OBOL token's utility and economics.
+This includes exploring buyback mechanisms and liquidity supply approaches similar to those proposed by Lido.
+The goal is to better align the token with the protocol's growth as a core piece of Ethereum infrastructure.

 Conclusion